MajorLeagueBaseball/g5-component/docs/custom-model.md

 method and handle that by yourself.
 For example, if you need multiple data points, mash that data up here and simply emit a `data` event with the mashed up data set.

+As of V3, Promise and fetch are no longer polyfilled globally, so if you need to use them you should import them explicitly in your custom implementation.

+Instead, you may call the `void xhr(String url, Function onError, ...Function onSuccess)` method, which takes a url, an error handler, and any number of piped success handler functions.

 ```js
 export default class MasterModel extends G5BaseModel {